 Memes share relatable yet unexpected takes on everyday activities and world events.
 The most popular memes even go on to find a life away from social media, e.g., on merch — shirts, mugs, bags, phone covers, etc. Brands that use memes in marketing messaging are recognized as speaking the Gen Z language.
 Memes show a more engaging and trendy side to brand interactions that doesn't look formal or scripted.

-Increase your appeal to this young generation by incorporating humor, trends, and relevant takes on culture in your marketing using memes.
+Increase your appeal to these young people by incorporating humor, trends, and relevant takes on culture in your marketing using memes.
 Memes are sometimes more profitable than influencers.
 When done right, they have the potential to go viral and gain a massive return on investment to the creators.

 Why use Wrike to plan a Gen Z marketing campaign?